Version

 3. Find the Virtual Machine resource and restart it.
 During its startup, the server automatically attempts a certificate renewal if the expiry time is 30 days or less.

-4. Access the Server Console on HTTPS in your browser and verify that certificate has been renewed.
+4. Access the Server Console on HTTPS in your browser and verify that the certificate has been renewed.
 You can check it by inspecting the lock icon next to the address box of the browser and checking the certificate validity.
 Your certificate should be valid for the next 90 days.

 5. Remove the Inbound security rule you added in step 2.
 It is no longer necessary.